 Many of us have had the pleasure of seeing gopher tortoises (or at least their burrows) on nature walks.
 They live in every county in Florida, and although they are associated with dry sandhills, they may also be found in many diverse areas such as pine flatwoods, oak hammocks, scrub areas and coastal dunes.
 Open pastures and vacant lots can also be a refuge for them.
 Gopher tortoises (Gopherus polyphemus) prefer sunny open land with sandy soil that is also conducive to the growth of many of our Florida wildflowers.
 So it is no surprise that wildflowers make up a significant portion of their diet.

 The Gopher Tortoise Council has compiled an extensive list of plants used by the tortoises for food sources, and reports that about one third of the adult diet consists of grasses such as bluestem (Andropogon spp.), witchgrass (Dicanthelium spp.), crowngrass (Paspalum spp.) and threeawn (Aristida spp.).
 Other favorites are silkgrass (Pityopsis spp.), milkpea vine (Galactia spp.), and leaves of pines and oaks that have dropped to the ground.
-Popular wildflower munchables include a number of plants in the aster, buckwheat and pea families, as well as twinflower (Dyschoriste spp.) and their all-time favorite, stinging nettles (Cnidoscolus stimulosus).
+Popular wildflower munchables include a number of plants in the aster, buckwheat and pea families, as well as twinflower (Dyschoriste spp.) and their all-time favorite, Tread-softly (Cnidoscolus stimulosus).
 (A link to the complete list of forage plant species can be found at the end of this article.)

 Much of what we know about the gopher tortoise’s life cycle and daily habits has been compiled from years of observation by the Ashton Biodiversity Research and Preservation Institute in Newberry.
 The Institute was an early proponent of tortoise mitigation, which saved doomed populations from being bulldozed underground by developers.
 Director Pat Ashton tells of countless hours in which students, strapped high into pine trees, watched gopher tortoises, and recorded their every movement and everything they ate.